 The Society was registered under the B.C.
 Societies Act in 1969 as the Summerland Museum & Arts Society, and two years later the first official museum opened in a small, cement-block addition to the Summerland arena.
 When the arena was demolished in 1975, the cement-block addition was deemed inadequate, and artifacts were returned to storage.

 The Museum saw new life in 1976, when a second museum was opened in the Kettle Valley Railway Station.
 This building was located some distance from downtown however, and an alternative was sought.

 A third museum opened in 1984 in a purpose built structure provided by the Municipality.
 The Museum remains in that building today.
-The name of the society changed in 1992 to the Summerland Museum & Historic Society, and again in 2017 to the present Summerland Museum & Archives Society.
+The name of the society changed in 1992 to the Summerland Museum & Heritage Society, and again in 2016 to the present Summerland Museum & Archives Society.